kerrgarr/SemanticSegmentationCityscapes/README.md

 Another crucial piece of this study was to find a well-annotated multi-class dataset suitable for semantic segmentation.
 The Cityscapes dataset was chosen because it is well-understood, well-annotated, and easy to download free of charge (details are given below).

+The main questions I want to answer for myself are:

+* How simple is it to run an image segmentation model on a real-world dataset on my gaming laptop ?
+* (**Answer:** not too hard.
+Yay!)
+* How easy is it to find and download an interesting dataset for this task ?
+How much useful data for this task is really available for free ?
+* (**Answer:** Not nearly as easy as I thought and many datasets require you to jump through hoops to download them.
+Argh.)
+* How easy is it to construct and understand such a model ?
+* (**Answer:** Again, not too difficult.
+Yay!)
+* What image segmentation models are currently considered state-of-the-art ?
+How do these perform when compared to a simple UNet ?
+* (**Answer:** DeepLabV3+, ERFNet, PSPNet, etc. have been developed most recently; we focus on DeepLabV3+ here.)
+* Can I achieve decent results on my laptop?
+* (**Answer:** Yes, but requires a lot of work tuning different hyperparameters.)

 ___________________________________

 ## Cityscapes Dataset